CU-ESIIL/FCC24_Group_6/docs/resources/manuscript.md

 ## Abstract

 - Forests play a vital role in regulating climate through carbon sequestration.
 However, forests are increasingly under threat from disturbances like wildfires, droughts, and insect outbreaks.
-Using remotely-sensed data, forests can be monitored across large spatial scales and
+Using remotely-sensed data, forests can be monitored across large spatial scales and at increasingly high resolutions.
+The Global Ecosystem Dynamics Investigation (GEDI) provides high resolution laser ranging of forests at a global scale, enabling estimates of above-ground biomass density (AGBD).
+We used these data, in combination with data on disturbance histories, to predict AGBD for sites not covered by GEDI and model recovery trajectories following disturbances in the Southern Rockies ecoregion.

 ## Introduction